gaoce/TimeVis/docs/api_v2.rst

 **Parameters**
     None.
 **Input**
-    A json object with the same format as described in ``GET``.
-Only one experiment is allowed to updated at a time.
+    A JSON object with the same format as described in ``GET``.
 Note update may cause loss of factor and channel.

     Here is an example: